tsili852/NetworkingLibrary/README.md

 Networking Library
 =================

 This networking library that I developed provides an API for utilization of TCP and UDP effectively and efficiently.
 It is an event-based library that makes listening for events on the server or client very simple.
 It is built ontop of a networking wrapper I developed which handles all server and client communication over TCP and UDP.
 To keep things organized and make applications more extendable the library is also modular.
+It also includes an API to connect and perform queries on a database.
+Below is a very detailed tutorial on how to use every aspect of the library.

 This networking library runs on Desktop and on Android.